 Obviously, the “desert-tan-mesh-Duracoat” paint job on my Recon isn’t factory.

-The Recon 1 Blade
+The Cold Steel Recon 1 Tanto Review

 The Tanto is one of the toughest blade shapes.
 The Recon 1’s take on this Japanese combat knife is no different.
 It’s a beast.
 I’ve batoned endless amounts of firewood and whacked kindling off trees with it.